theoperatore/theoperatore.github.io/_posts/2015-01-16-for-the-sake-of-screen-shake.md

 tags: javascript, game
 ---

 I watched [this video](https://www.youtube.com/watch?v=AJdEqssNZ-U) (a talk by Jan Willem Nijman from Vlambeer; *30 tiny tricks that will make your action game better*) and got really excited about screen shake (too excited probably) so I made this [demo]({{site.baseurl}}/demos/shake/index.html) about smashing through yellow circles (asteroids?) as a little square ship dude.
+W,A,S,D to move your ship around and blast through the asteroids (sorry mobile users, keyboard only).

 I'm sure a game is in there somewhere...I just have to fish it out (which I'll most likely do at some point).

-W,A,S,D to move your ship around and blast through the asteroids (sorry mobile users, keyboard only).

 <img src="{{site.baseurl}}/assets/camera/asteroid-smash.gif">

-Notice how it **FEELS AWESOME** to smash through everything!
+Notice how it **FEELS AWESOME** to smash through everything.
 That's the power of screen shake.

+On my endeavor to figure out how to shake the screen, I first had to learn a better way of handling the camera and figure out the real relationship between camera space and world space.
+Once I understood that transformation, I only had to grasp how a camera's position changed over time to fully understand camera shake.

-Here follows my take on making a camera for a Javascript game using the `<canvas>` and implementing screen shake.
+Here follows my quest to understand camera space and, ultimately, screen shake.
 GO!

-There seem to be two ways to do screen shake:

-- Shake every object on the screen
-- Shake the camera

-I'm going to focus on the latter, and therefore need to make a camera.
-But not just any camera&mdash;a physics based camera.
-One with acceleration and velocity and everything.

-Let's get a few things straight first.

 ### World space vs Camera space